 The Modern Languages Faculty has roughly 1,000 undergraduates reading for the Honour School of Modern Languages or one of five Joint Schools, and approximately 150 graduate students; there are around 100 academic staff holding university posts.
-The main subjects studied are French, German, Italian, Russian, Spanish, Portuguese, Modern Greek, and Linguistics.
+The main subjects studied are French, German, Spanish, Russian, Italian, Portuguese, and Modern Greek.

 The University is an Equal Opportunity Employer and committed to valuing diversity.

 The Faculty of Medieval and Modern Languages is seeking to appoint a Departmental Lecturer in Modern Spanish Studies from 01 September 2023 until 31 August 2024.